kevin-bernardi/CudaGrid3D/README.md

     cvMatToArray(&pointcloud_raw, &h_arr, &length);

-    // convert an array of coordinates into a pointcloud without doing rototranslation arrayToPointcloud(h_arr, length, &d_pointcloud);
+    // convert an array of coordinates into a pointcloud without rototranslations arrayToPointcloud(h_arr, length, &d_pointcloud);

     // insert the points in the 3D Grid